ESCOMP/CTSM/doc/source/tech_note/FUN/CLM50_Tech_Note_FUN.rst

   cost_{retrans}= k_{retrans} / (1/CN_{fallingleaf})^{1.3}

-where :math:`k_{retrans}`  is a parameter controlling the overall cost of resorption, which also increases exponentially as the C:N ratio increases **Say something about 1.3 exponent**).
+where :math:`k_{retrans}`  is a parameter controlling the overall cost of resorption, which also increases exponentially as the C:N ratio increases

 Next, we calculate the amount of C needed to be spent to increase the falling leaf C:N ratio by 1.0 in this iteration :math:`i` (:math:`C_{retrans_spent,i}`,  gC m\ :sup:`-2`) as:
  .. math::